interconnectit/Search-Replace-DB/README.md

 		Required.
 Database user.
 	-p, --pass
 		Required.
 Database user's password.
+    -d, --pdo-driver
+        Select the appropriate PHP Data Objects driver to use (you must have PDO installed with the driver you selected).
 	-s, --search
 		String to search for or `preg_replace()` style regular expression.